WarwickCIM/quarto-workshop/README.md

 To be done later.

 ```
-assets/       <-- Images and media used in slides.
 slides/       <-- Slides for the workshop.
 cases/        <-- Quarto use cases, each case in a folder.
 |-- <case_n>  <-- Each case should reside in a folder.